1986webdeveloper/CustomGallery/README.md

 		}

-- set mode=1 for Image,Video, Pdf and Audio
+[- set mode=1 for Image,Video, Pdf and Audio
 - mode=2 for Image only
 - mode=3 for Image and Video
 - mode=4 for Video only
 - mode=5 for Pdf  Only
-- mode=6 for Audio only
+- mode=6 for Audio only]

 Dependencies Required: